Git-Lecture-2025/Assignment-2025/Bandit.md

     cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'
 ## Lesson 12 -> 13
     pwd: FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn
+    We will make a temp directory as we need to work with the file and modify it repeatedly mktemp -d
+    cat data.txt | xxd -r > /tmp/tmp.OLQPzeERc9/data
+    Then we will repeatedly identify the file type using file We will encounter three types of compressions which we will decompress When file output is
+    1. gzip
+        gzip -d output
+    2. bzip2
+        bzip -d output
+    3. tar
+        tar -xf output
 ## Lesson 13 -> 14
     pwd: MU4VWeTyJk8ROof1qqmcBPaLh7lDCPvS
     ls